We are still in Japan but wanted to give you an in-between update on the practical side of our journey in Japan:

 Japanese drivers are overly careful drivers and extremely respectful of the law, in most respects, that is, particularly when it comes to drinking and driving.
 (Babies, toddlers, kids in front seats without seat belts appear no problem and we’ve seen more drivers texting or calling on their phone in Japan than in whole of South America).

-Railroad crossings are electronically guarded by lights and almost always with barriers.
-But still you will find every driver stop and glance left and right before crossing it.
+Railroad crossings are electronically guarded by lights and almost always with barriers, yet you will find every driver stop and glance left and right before crossing it.
 This is a law.

 In winter we were impressed with which speed they cleared the roads.

-According to this document (with lots of other useful information on traffic rules) fines for drunk driving are 500,000-1,000,000 yen or 3-5 years of jail.
+According to this document (with lots of other useful information on traffic rules) fines for drunk driving are 500,000-1,000,000 yen or 3-5 years in jail.

 Thus far the police have stopped us three times: once on Kyushu island, once on Honshu and once on Hokkaido.
 The reason was our foreign license plate and the officers wondered whether that was allowed (obviously it is).
 They were thorough in checking paperwork but kind and just taking their job (extremely) serious.